elixir-lang/elixir/README.md

 feature when submitting your pull request.

 The Elixir team may optionally assign someone to review a pull request.
-In case someone is assigned, they must explicitly approve the code before another team member can merge it.
+If someone is assigned, they must explicitly approve the code before another team member can merge it.

 When the review finishes, your pull request will be squashed and merged